-Editor Murielle Gonzalez will be talking with Farzad Mukhi, a director in the Food, Beverage and Nutrition Investment Banking practice of Duff & Phelps, and Christopher Gale, director of YF Funding, the joint venture of Spayne Lindsay & Co and Young Foodies, the UK community of challenger brands.
+Editor Murielle Gonzalez talks with Farzad Mukhi, a director in the Food, Beverage and Nutrition Investment Banking practice of Duff & Phelps, and Christopher Gale, director of YF Funding, the joint venture of Spayne Lindsay & Co and Young Foodies, the UK community of challenger brands.

 Christopher Gale spearheads a network of more than 400 investors while working closely with entrepreneurs.
-He will talk about their appetite and business opportunities arising from young food and drink brands gaining traction in the UK and Europe.
+He speaks about their appetite and business opportunities arising from young food and drink brands gaining traction in the UK and Europe.

-Farzad Mukhi has more than 15 years of experience in executing mergers and acquisitions and corporate finance transactions for middle-market companies in the food, beverage and nutrition sector, and will share exclusive insights into M&A activity in the US and cross-border deals.
+Farzad Mukhi has more than 15 years of experience in executing mergers and acquisitions and corporate finance transactions for middle-market companies in the food, beverage and nutrition sector, and shares exclusive insights into M&A activity in the US and cross-border deals.

 Lay of the land: Six months into the Covid-19 pandemic, Julian Evans returns to review the data